From the Spessart village of Laufach to Heigenbrücken

 Our tip: Please make sure to check your train connection and the expected capacity before you start your journey.

 From Laufach railway station, follow the sign of the European Cultural Routes for the entire tour: a yellow EU boat on a blue background - here with a railway in the centre.
-Take Bahnhofstraße in an easterly direction.
+You take Bahnhofstraße in an easterly direction.
 After crossing the Laufach stream, continue uphill on Buchenlandstraße until you reach the path halfway up, which runs above the Düker ironworks.

 Above Laufach, it is worth pausing for a moment.
 From here, the view of the village and the surrounding area is particularly beautiful.
 At the same time, this is where the changed route of the railway line through the Spessart began in 2017, for which a total of four new tunnels were bored.